EduRMoraes/Portifolio/Narrative Design/MyProject01.md

 Each Sin is associated with a specific aspect of human behavior, suffering, and corruption.

 As these forces grow stronger, so does the entity that feeds upon them.

-This creates another central question:

-> **Are the Sins merely manifestations of human nature, or are they being deliberately cultivated?**

-The answer gradually connects the Tower, the Cult, and the False God.

 # The Cult